 How did you become a writer?

 How does a plant, full of pluck and verve, turn into a bonsai tree?
 Heredity, environment, and pruning.
 Greenhouse metaphors aside, I’ve always been a writer.
 (More about this in my bio.)
 Although, for many years, I thought it would be easier to make a living as a musician.
 Then, finally, in my twenties, I realized that, if I were a writer and not a musician, if the bass player quit, I could still finish my novel.

 Limited first person.
 Although I have been known to flirt with unlimited first person.

-The word thriller will soon be as devalued as the phrase "the American people."
+The word thriller will soon be as devalued as the word hero.
 But if your publisher puts it on the cover, what are you gonna do?
-Saying something is a "character-driven political novel of suspense" won't sell unless the buyer is me.
-All that said, my newest novel, The Price of Liberty, may actually be a thriller.
+Saying something is a “character-driven political novel of suspense” won’t sell unless the buyer is me.
+All that said, my most recent adult novel, The Price of Liberty, was actually a thriller.

-I've heard that you wrote a children's book.
+I’ve heard that you also write children’s books.

-Aren't you worred that your other son will feel left out?
+Aren’t you worried that your other son felt left out?

 Yes.
-But the next book will be for Cosmo, even if his name isn't in the title.
+Fortunately, Putnam Books for Young Readers will be publishing The Matchstick Castle in January 2017.
+That one is for Cosmo, even if his name isn’t in the title.